AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/consent-for-edge-network/tabs/index.md

 npm install @adobe/react-native-aepedgeconsent
 ```

-2. Import the Mobile Core and Edge libraries.
+2. Import the Mobile Core and the Consent for Edge libraries.
 Please refer to the native code tabs to learn how to import these libraries.

 <Variant platform="android" task="register" repeat="2"/>